By Tracy L. Barnett

 For one thing, the U.S. system is not really designed to facilitate participation, said Wagner Kamakura, a marketing professor at Rice Business.
 A two-round voting system such as the one used in his native Brazil, and on which he has done extensive research, can yield much higher voter participation, he noted.

 “This two-round election system, the most common in the world for electing heads of state, is quite different from the crazy system we have in the U.S., where people are discouraged — or even blocked — from voting, and the actual winner is not the one with the most votes.
 I wouldn’t call it real ‘democracy,’” Kamakura said.
 “In Brazil, close to 73 percent of eligible voters cast their votes in the first round, which is a far cry from what we see in the U.S.”

-Compare that to the last two U.S. presidential elections, when voter participation was just a little over 61 percent.
-In the last midterm election, voter turnout was a dismal 36.6 percent, the lowest since World War II.
+Compare that to the 2012 and 2016 U.S. presidential elections, when voter participation was just a little over 61 percent.
+In the 2014 midterm election, voter turnout was a dismal 36.6 percent, the lowest since World War II.

 Boosting those numbers has motivated a whole host of data geeks, designers, event planners, artists and others who have focused their creative energy on the challenge.
 Houston computer programmer Nile Dixon, for example, developed a chat bot to help people find the closest shelter during Hurricane Harvey; now he’s adapted it to help up to 20,000 Texas voters find their polling place.

 Boston attorney and environmentalist Nathaniel Stinnett, wondering why the environment didn’t show up in more political discourse, discovered that environmentalists as a group have an extremely poor voting record.
 So he left his position to found the Environmental Voter Project, bringing on an army of interns to mobilize the environmental vote.